iluvpy/BadAppleMod/video_data/README.md

 ## Info
-the `DIVISOR = 10` is the value that divides the video size, so a video that is 200x100 would become 20x10.
+the `DIVISOR` variable inside generate.py is the value that divides the video size, so a video that is 200x100 would become 20x10.
 Changing this value will make the video bigger or smaller, but it will take much much longer to parse the video